 Fixed penalty notices for breaking the rules can only be given to people they ‘reasonably believe’ are 18+.

-For all this and more, see our leaflets:
+For all this and a lot more, see our leaflets:

 NB There are important differences between the regulations in each of England, Wales, Scotland and NI.
 We are only able to cover the situation in England and Wales.
 Check carefully that you using the correct version and don’t use these in Scotland or NI – they may not be accurate there.